Disclaimer: Exchange rates change often. Confirm the total cost with the provider before transferring money.

 - Credit/debit card (only cards registered in Canada)

 How to get paid by international buyers

 You can get a much better exchange rate by signing up for an online seller account.
-This is a multi-currency account that allows you to receive payments in several foreign currencies, and then convert funds into NZD at an attractive rate.
+This is a multi-currency account that allows you to receive payments in several foreign currencies, and then convert funds into CAD at an attractive rate.

 Check out the table below to find out more about the features of a range of online seller accounts.

-How to organise shipping
+How to organize shipping

 When you sell products through Groupon, it’s up to you to take care of shipping items to customers.
-You can send items via New Zealand Post or using a courier service, so it’s worth shopping around to compare shipping costs and delivery time frames.
+You can send items via Canada Post or using a courier service, so it’s worth shopping around to compare shipping costs and delivery time frames.
 Most items sold on Groupon also allow customers to track the progress of shipping, so make sure you can provide this feature to buyers.

 It’s also worth noting that if you have a physical storefront, you might like to offer in-store pick-up as an option to customers.
 This allows you to increase the number of people visiting your store, develop a relationship with buyers and potentially upsell them to other products.

 As Groupon is essentially a marketing platform for businesses, it takes care of marketing your products for you.
 Groupon uses a “relevance engine” to promote your products to customers who are more likely to buy.
 Deals are marketed:

 - On the Groupon website